Cambis/silverstan/docs/rules_overview.md

 ## RequireTraitInAllowedNamespaceRule

 Require a trait to be in an allowed namespace.
+[STRICT]

 :wrench: **configure it!**